 Account types and limits

-For the purposes of investing in ETFs, DEGIRO has two account types: Basic and Custody.
+For the purposes of investing in ETFs, DEGIRO has a single account type: Basic.

-- Shares lending – the shares of a Basic Account can be lent by DEGIRO to 3rd parties.
-That can’t happen in Custody Accounts.
+Note that shares of a Basic Account can be lent by DEGIRO to 3rd parties.

 DEGIRO has put measures in place to minimize the risks related to shares lending:

 - separate entities for holding clients assets (SPV – special purpose vehicle) and the rest of DEGIRO’s business (DEGIRO);

 - DEGIRO being the counter-party for the shares lent towards the SPV instead of the shares borrower;